 The Atlantic Crossing - 2015

 Our taxi deposited us at the terminal right at 11:30 a.m.
 It was busy with people pouring from cars and taxis, and porters loading luggage onto carts.
 The line moved fairly quickly as we began our slow walk toward the check-in counter.
-Within our first hour after departing the taxi we were boarding the Equinox.
+Within our first hour after departing the taxi we were boarding the cruise ship Equinox.
 The rooms would not be ready for another hour so we located a place to park our bags.
 Once the rooms were ready, we located ours, unpacked, put items in the safe and took off to explore the ship.
-After wandering multiple decks, we found…
+After wandering multiple decks,…

 A Kiss in Barcelona - 2015